lpklinek/redwood-heat-photosyn/README.md

     -   `processed` contains cleaned, processed data outputted by scripts 01-04

 -   `R_functions` contains functions called in wrangling scripts

+-   code to produce figures and tables in the Supplementary Information of the paper can be found in the 'supplementary_figures_code' folder

 ## 3. Data and Metadata